clavecoder/clavecoder.github.io/surge/trial-workation.md

    settled at the destination during normal work hours.
 This was partly because of the need to interact and concentrate, but partly also that I was unsure of the quality of the internet as we approached the foothills.

-   But we left late, spent too much time and money at WalMart, and did not arrive until early afternoon, forcing me to take an important call on the road and making me unprepared for an afternoon status meeting.
+   But we left late, spent too much time and money at Walmart, and did not arrive until early afternoon, forcing me to take an important call on the road and making me unprepared for an afternoon status meeting.
 1. Initially I was unable to test my code over the network.
 And given